ProAI/laravel-super-migrations/README.md

 ```

+### Table classes

-For each tablename Laravel Pro Migrations searches for a file in `database\migrations\tables` with the same filename (i.e. for the table `users` there should exist a file `users.php`).
+For each tablename Laravel Pro Migrations searches for a file in `database/migrations/tables` with the same filename (i.e. for the table `users` there should exist a file `users.php`).
 This file must contain a class that extends `ProAI\ProMigrations\Table` and that is named after the table (in camel case) with a `Table` suffix.
 For example the classname must be `UsersTable` for a table `users`.

 Do you remember that we specified names for each table for the schema in the migration class?
 For each of these names the table class must declare a method.
 Here is a sample table class that fits to the above migration class: